Courses Descriptions 2025

 The group welcomes anyone who loves singing, or is a musician, who can hold a tune given some practice.
 Their repertoire will be a mixed genre of popular songs and some light classics dependent upon the input of the group.
 During the year we hold concerts/community singalongs to provide entertainment to St Vincent’s Aged Care at Eltham and U3A social events.
 It’s a lot of fun.

-When: alternate Saturdays, 2-3.30pm; starting the first Saturday of each term
+When: alternate Saturdays, 2-3.30pm; starting Saturday 8th February, then the first Saturday of each term

 Where: Old Eltham Courthouse